Skip to main content

 end

-Replace the bodies with your fuel resource's exports if needed (e.g. exports.LegacyFuel:SetFuel(vehicle, fuel)).
+Replace the non-msk_fuel branches with your fuel resource's exports if needed (e.g. exports.LegacyFuel:SetFuel(vehicle, fuel)).

 Target & TextUI